softon/indipay/README.md

 Edit the config/indipay.php.
 Set the appropriate Gateway and its parameters.
 Then in your code... <br>
 <pre><code> use Softon\Indipay\Facades\Indipay;  </code></pre>
-Initiate Purchase Request and Redirect:-
+Initiate Purchase Request and Redirect using the default gateway:-
 ```php
       /* All Required Parameters by your Gateway */